vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 - SMTP TLS Reporting DNS TXT Record (`_smtp._tls.example.com`)

 ##  Implement an MTA-STS policy for a domain
-### Adding the DNS TXT Record for the MTA STS Policy
+### 1: Add a DNS TXT record for the MTA STS policy
 This `TXT` record is placed at `_mta-sts.example.com` and signals the presence of an MTA-STS policy.
 ```
 _mta-sts.example.com IN TXT "v=STSv1; id=20240728"